vandycknick/st/README.md

 ## Emojis and Special Characters

 It could be that st crashes while trying to render an emoji or special character.
-This is due to a shortcoming/bug in libXft, a patch is available but hasn't rolled out yet.
-Hopefully this gets rolled out soon and made available to newer distro's.
-On arch you can install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra) from the AUR.
-On other distros you'll have to build libXft from source and apply the patch manually:
+This is due to a shortcoming/bug in libXft, this is fixed as of version 2.3.5.
+Modern or rolling linux distros like Arch should already shipped with a patched libXft library.
+On older distros you'll have to build libXft from source and apply the pacth manually:

 Clone libXft: